Entropy bounds for grammar compression: Abstract

 \section{Abstract}

-In grammar compression we represent a string as a context free grammar.
-This model is popular both in theoretical and practical applications due to its simplicity, good compression rate and suitability for processing of the compressed representations.
-In practice, achieving compression requires encoding such grammar as a binary string, there are a few commonly used.
-We bound the size of such encodings for several compression methods, along with well-known \RePair algorithm.
-For \RePair we prove that its standard encoding, which is a combination of entropy coding and special encoding of a grammar, achieves $1.5|S|H_k(S)$.
+Grammar compression represents a string as a context-free grammar.
+Achieving compression requires encoding such grammar as a binary string; there are a few commonly used encodings.
+We bound the size of practically used encodings for several heuristical compression methods, including \RePair and \Greedy algorithms: the standard encoding of \RePair, which combines entropy coding and special encoding of a grammar, achieves $1.5|S|H_k(S)$, where $H_k(S)$ is $k$-th order entropy of $S$.
 We also show that by stopping after some iteration we can achieve $|S|H_k(S)$.
-The latter is particularly important, as it explains the phenomenon observed in practice, that introducing too many nonterminals causes the bit-size to grow.
-We generalize our approach to other compressions methods like \Greedy or wide class of irreducible grammars, and other bit encodings (including naive, which uses fixed-length codes).
-Our approach not only proves the bounds but also partially explains why \Greedy and \RePair are much better in practice than the other grammar based methods.
-At last, we show that for a wide family of dictionary compression methods (including grammar compressors) $\Omega\left(nk \log \sigma/\log_\sigma n\right)$ bits of redundancy are required.
-This shows a separation between context-based/BWT methods and dictionary compression algorithms, as for the former there exists methods where redundancy does not depend on $n$, but only on $k$~and~$\sigma$.
+This is particularly interesting, as it explains a phenomenon observed in practice: introducing too many nonterminals causes the bit-size to grow.
+We generalize our approach to other compression methods like \Greedy and a wide class of irreducible grammars as well as to other practically used bit encodings (including naive, which uses fixed-length codes).
+Our approach not only proves the bounds but also partially explains why \Greedy and \RePair are much better in practice than other grammar based methods.
+In some cases, we argue that our estimations are optimal.
+The tools used in our analysis are of independent interest: we prove the new, optimal bounds on the zeroth-order entropy of the parsing of a string.